Yasgant/yasgant.github.io/_pages/about.md

 I have been a member of CUHK ICPC team since 2020 and got 3 bronze medals in multiple regionals.

-Beyond the class, I also studied some courses on the Internet.
+Beyond the class, I also studied some online and graduate-level courses.
 You can see [here](table) to take a look at my study table.

 I love collecting small awards/prizes.
 If you are interested in this, please refer to my [Info](info) page.